 Preservation is any measure that results in the reduction or avoidance of impact on cultural resources through physical maintenance or protection aimed at preventing further deterioration or destruction.
 Preservation, as with avoidance, implies both short term and long term measures.
 Preservation may consist of stabilization, reconstruction, as well as preservation of a site by constructing a barrier around the site, patrolling and monitoring the site, public education, or the establishment of an archeological preserve.
-Of all the preservation options available for the Susitna Project, monitoring may have the greatest potential for long term preservation of not only a particular site or group of sites but for cultural resources in general.

-(c) Investigation
+(c) Data Recovery